-The directors and management of Euromax are monitoring the global crisis regarding novel coronavirus (COVID-19).
-There is likely to be some business disruption caused by the outbreak including potential delays to the resolution of the current legal cases.
-The directors and management do not consider that there would be an immediate impact on the Group's statement of financial positon and will continue to monitor the situation closely.
+The directors and management of Euromax are monitoring the global crisis regarding coronavirus (COVID-19) pandemic.
+There is likely to be some business disruption caused by the outbreak including potential delays to the resolution of the current legal cases, whereby due to the state of emergency situation declared in the Republic of North Macedonia, the set deadlines for the court and other administrative procedures are put on hold until the end of the state of emergency in the country.
+However, the directors and management do not consider that there would be an immediate impact on the Group's statement of financial positon and will continue to monitor the situation closely.